 The series aired in the United States on the CW network, known for such thought-provoking programming as Pussycat Dolls Present: and Farmer Wants a Wife.
 Considering the types of shows that normally do well in America (yes, I’m talking to you Bachelorette), I’m surprised this one wasn’t up for an Emmy or two.

 The ITV show CelebAir followed the exploits of 11 “celebrities” (I have no idea who any of these people are) as they took on the duties of cabin crew and check-in counter staff for Monarch Airlines in the UK.
 In one memorable episode, two of the celebrities were sacked in a tense double elimination – they partied in Ibiza instead of crewing their return flight to London.

 Sadly, CelebAir was cancelled after only one season.

 Luton Airport lasted for 3 years, but it’s hard to find any info on this show besides its Wikipedia entry.
 No stills.
 No trailers.
 Neither fawning nor frowning reviews.
 Presumably there are average folks in extraordinary situations – like missing a flight, buying duty-free, or – wait for it — finding Luton airport parking.
 Now where have we seen that before?

 Inside Gatwick (2011)

 The latest player in the airport reality game is Inside Gatwick.
 (Click on the photo see the trailer on Sky’s website).
 Looks eerily similar to previous programs.
 Makes me wonder what’s next for the UK television market.
-Let me guess…Manchester Airport, with riveting scenes of passengers missing a flight, buying duty-free, or finding Manchester airport parking.
+Let me guess…Manchester Airport, with riveting scenes of passengers missing a flight or buying duty-free.
 If the formula works, why mess with it?
 It’s got to be better than CelebAir.